Location: Glasgow, UK

 Our focus is on creating technology and infrastructure that can make this a reality.
 At heart, we are inventors, who believe that automation, robotics, data and a little imagination can hold the key to a scalable and sustainable future for seaweed aquaculture and for the planet.

-We are looking for a mechanically biased marine engineer, to assist with our expanding engineering requirements.
+We are looking for a multi discipline engineering technician to assist with our expanding requirements.
 Experience of complex engineering systems is essential along with thinking outside the box to solve the technical challenges you come across.

 Our work is globally focused, with travel opportunities very likely in the future.